Criticism of Pope John Paul II: Religion and AIDS

 John Paul's position against artificial birth control, including the use of condoms to prevent the spread of HIV, was harshly criticised by doctors and AIDS activists, who said that it led to countless deaths and millions of AIDS orphans.
 However, Edward C. Green, director of the AIDS Prevention Research Project at the Harvard Center for Population and Development Studies said "We have found no consistent associations between condom use and lower HIV-infection rates, which, 25 years into the pandemic, we should be seeing if this intervention was working.
 James Shelton, of the US Agency for International Development, said that one of the ten damaging myths about the fight against AIDS is that condoms are the answer.
-"Condoms alone have limited impact in generalised epidemics [as in Africa]," Shelton wrote.
+Shelton wrote that "Condoms alone have limited impact in generalised epidemics [as in Africa]".
 Critics have also claimed that large families are caused by lack of contraception and exacerbate Third World poverty and problems such as street children in South America.
-The Catholic Agency for Overseas Development published a paper stating, "Any strategy that enables a person to move from a higher-risk towards the lower end of the continuum, [we] believe, is a valid risk reduction strategy."
+The Catholic Agency for Overseas Development published a paper stating "Any strategy that enables a person to move from a higher-risk towards the lower end of the continuum, [we] believe, is a valid risk reduction strategy."

 Centralisation

-He was criticised for recentralising power back to the Vatican following what some viewed as a decentralisation by Pope John XXIII.
+John Paul II was criticised for recentralising power back to the Vatican following what some viewed as a decentralisation by Pope John XXIII.
 As such he was regarded by some as a strict authoritarian.
 Conversely, he was also criticised for spending far too much time preparing for and undertaking foreign travel.
 The frequency of his trips, it was said, not only undermined the "specialness" of papal visits, but took him away from important business at the Vatican and allowed the Church, administratively speaking, to drift and rot within.
 Especially in South America, he was criticised for conservative bias in his appointments of bishops; with an unusually long reign of over 25 years, the majority of bishops in place at his death had been appointed by him.